KristofferC/ContMechTensors.jl/docs/src/man/constructing_tensors.md

 By default, a tensor of `Float64`s is created, but by explicitly giving the `T` parameter this can be changed, like for [zero](@ref zero_tensors).

 !!! note
-    The function `ones` have double meaning: it can create a tensor filled with ones (as described above) or create a Julia `Array` with [identity tensors](@ref identity_tensors).
+    The function `ones` has double meaning: it can create a tensor filled with ones (as described above) or create a Julia `Array` with [identity tensors](@ref identity_tensors).
     Thus, to create an `Array` with tensors filled with ones, instead use array comprehension: